4 Negative Ideas About Money We Need to Unlearn

 Sure, that’s true, but it’s also irrelevant.
 Money can buy health care, housing, groceries, electricity, running water, vaccinations, medicine, and trips to the dentist.

 Don’t devalue money by saying that it doesn’t buy happiness.
-Nobody ever claimed that it did.
-That’s beside the point.
+Most people don't claim that it does, so that’s beside the point.

 This falls along the same line of thinking as "money can't buy happiness."
 People who make these statements are implying that you can be one or the other, but not both.

 In reality, there's no tradeoff.
-You can be happy and rich— and you can be happy and poor.
-You can also be unhappy and poor, and you can be unhappy and rich.
+You can be happy and rich at the same time just as you can be happy and poor.
+You also can be unhappy and poor, and you can be unhappy and rich.
 There's no reason to dismiss wealth based on a fear that it'll make you unhappy.